 Battery degradation is among the biggest challenges for electric boat owners.
 Problems typically stem from deep discharges, overcharging, or neglect.

-Check electrolyte monthly (density: 1.265–1.280), clean terminals with baking soda, and perform equalization cycles every three months (15.5V for 2–4 hours). - Lithium-Ion:
+- AGM Lead-Acid: Check electrolyte monthly (density: 1.265 to 1.280), clean terminals with baking soda, and perform equalisation cycles every three months (15.5V for 2 to 4 hours).

-Monitor cell voltage (3.0–3.6V), keep charging temperature below 45°C, store at 50–60% charge over winter, and check every 90 days.
+- Lithium-Ion: Monitor cell voltage (3.0 to 3.6V), keep charging temperature below 45°C, store at 50 to 60% charge over winter, and check every 90 days.

-Voltage Checking Table
+Charging System Faults: Voltage Checking Table

 Motor Faults

 Overheating and loss of performance are typically due to blockages, misalignment, or wear.
+Preventive care includes: weekly visual checks for damage or corrosion, alignment checks every 200 hours or annually, and annual insulation tests with a megohmmeter (>1 MΩ).

 Electrical Diagnostics Table